 Jodie moved from her hometown of Corvallis, Oregon to play volleyball and attend Whitworth University.
 After college she married her husband John, had two kids and worked as an Interior Designer for over 20 years.
 Oil and acrylic painting had always been a hobby, but upon becoming an “empty nester” Jodie knew she wanted to pursue Encaustic art full time.
-For her first art class ever, Jodie spent five private days learning this ancient medium by training with Alicia Tormey in Seattle, Washington.

 "To Burn In"